Convenience Store Gondola Shelving

 • Shelf depth: 16in and 19in for standard c-store categories; 13in for cooler door adjacency sections

-• Standard finishes: Platinum (PLT) and Cool White (W08) ship in 1-2 weeks
+• Standard finishes: Platinum (PLT) and Cool White (W08) usually ship in 1-3 business days

 • TL shelves for standard runs; DL shelves for gravity-feed snack and candy categories